Stuffed butternut squash

-This is one of my favourite autumn main courses, another great vegetable idea that I've borrowed from my friend, Sarah Raven.
-It's easy to adapt and alter the stuffing for the squash, according to what you have and what you fancy.Rate this recipe:
+This is one of Hugh's favourite autumn main courses, another great vegetable idea borrowed from his friend, Sarah Raven.
+It's easy to adapt and alter the stuffing for the squash, according to what you have and what you fancy.

-1. Make sure the outside of the squash is scrubbed clean.
+Make sure the outside of the squash is scrubbed clean.
 Cut the squash in half lengthways and scoop out the seeds and soft fibres.
 Put in a roasting dish, add the chopped garlic and a nut of butter to each cavity, then brush with a little oil and season well.

 Roughly mash the flesh.
 Keep back a few pieces of walnut and a little of the cheese, then fold the remaining walnuts and cheese into the soft squash, along with the thyme and some more salt and pepper.

-3. Spoon the filling back into the empty squash halves and scatter on the reserved cheese and walnuts.
+Spoon the filling back into the empty squash halves and scatter on the reserved cheese and walnuts.
 Finish with the merest trickle of honey, then return the squash to the oven and bake for 15 minutes, or until the cheese is bubbling.
 Serve with a crisp green salad.

 Chop 4 rashers of smoked streaky bacon and fry for a minute or two until crisp and golden.
 Stir these into the soft squash flesh, along with about 50g finely grated Gruyère cheese, a tablespoon of chopped chives and plenty of black pepper.
 Top with a little more grated Gruyère before returning to the oven.

 - 1 large butternut squash (about 1.5kg) or 2 small ones